cycynyny/cycynyny.github.io/_teaching/mech498.md

 location: "Chico, CA"
 ---

-A new elective covering the mechanics and thermodynamics of propulsion systems for aerospace vehicles.
-Students develop a rigorous understanding of both air-breathing engines and rocket propulsion, with connections to current research in the field.
+A new technical elective developed to connect mechanical engineering students with the aerospace industry.
+Drawing on my background in aerospace engineering, the course introduces the fundamentals of jet propulsion while demonstrating how core mechanical engineering concepts are applied to real aerospace systems.

 ## Topics Covered